apoapse1/Librum-for-Skyrim-VR/README.md

   - _Alchemy_ tab: change all potion/poison durations to 10s.
   - _Harvest_ tab: change _Food containers_ frequency to "scarce", and quantity to "reduced".
 6. **Dynamic Things.** Apply the following changes:
-  -_Containers/Activators_ tab: deactvivate "Dynamic Safe Containers".
+  - _Containers/Activators_ tab: deactvivate "Dynamic Safe Containers".
-  -_Advanced Options_ tab: activate "Containers are destructible", "Realistic amount of wood per tree", and "Realistic chopping time".
+  - _Advanced Options_ tab: activate "Containers are destructible", "Realistic amount of wood per tree", "Realistic chopping time", and "No food containers".
 7. **End Times.** Adjust to taste -- I leave this at 365 days.
 8. **Frostfall**.
 Apply the following changes:
   - _Overview_ tab: Activate the mod.